This website uses cookies. Continue browsing if you consent to this, or view our privacy policy.

 Karen Grant (Good Practice Adviser – Land Rights and Responsibilities)

-As a Good Practice Adviser, Karen works across sectors to help embed principles of fairness, transparency, balance and opportunity into land use and land use decision-making in Scotland.
-This includes offering support in the form of training, advice and guidance, and working with individuals and organisations to increase understanding and alignment with the principles of the Land Rights and Responsibilities Statement.
+As a Good Practice Adviser, Karen works to help embed principles of fairness, transparency, balance and opportunity into land ownership, management and use in Scotland.
+This includes offering support in the form of training, advice and guidance, and working with landowners and managers in the private, public and community sectors, to increase understanding and alignment with the principles of the Land Rights and Responsibilities Statement.
+Karen has a background in ecology, agriculture, forest issues and climate change.

 Email: karen.grant@landcommission.gov.scot